JunaiidAhmadd/lims/README.md

 - Agents can only edit and delete info of the client they created
 - Master Agent can create, update, delete all clients and agents info
 - Payment records and nominees can be added and managed by agents
+- Guest chat functionality allows visitors to chat with agents without logging in

 ## Deploy on localhost
 Assuming **XAMPP** is already installed in your local machine